 The next thing was being realistic about gas for our vehicles.
 I am a live in my van, running the kids everywhere stay at home Mom and my van goes through about $75 in gas a week.
 Hubby drives an hour each way to work 2x a week, using about $60 in gas.
 So, you can see that part needed reworking.
 We weren’t even budgeting enough for him to get to work!
 We are blessed that he works from home the other 3 days a week, but not having enough money to get to his meetings was a huge no-no.

 We finally got realistic about clothing.
-We don’t go around naked, nor do our kids.
+We don’t go around without clothes, nor do our kids.
 Our neighbors thank us daily for that, but I digress.
 Clothing isn’t that expensive, if you go about it right.
 I would shop at thrift stores, and then the kids wouldn’t wear the clothing, or it was stained and I didn’t notice it, or it went out of season way to early, like sweaters in April.
 The best deals I found are shopping at consignment stores.
 The clothing is usually high quality, minimal wear and a fraction of new.
 But, clothing 5 people on $50 every so often wasn’t going to work.
 We have to make a concerted effort to budget this, even $5 a week to make sure that when our son needs new shoes, or our daughter needs a new shirt, or underwear and socks are needed that the old spoiled child in us doesn’t come out.

 That was just the start of it.
 We HAD to budget in for dates, for fun for the family, and for “ME” time for each of us.
 That didn’t mean we went all hog wild and spent, spent, spent.
 We are learning to be intentional about this.
 One month, I go out with my friends for dinner.
 Then, on subsequent weeks, it’s coffee only for me.
 The next month, he gets a guys night out for dinner and a hockey game.
 We go out on dates weekly, but most of the time it’s just in our kitchen.
 We do get dinner together once in a while, but the focus is now on our relationship, NOT where we would eat out. (what is it with my family and food???)